HackYourFuture/JavaScript1/fundamentals/exercises.md

 **6. What is `'age'` in the last line?**

-A. Index
+1. Index
-B. Key
+2. Key
-C. Property
+3. Property
-D. Object
+4. Object

 **7. What are `name` and `age` of the object `joe`?**

-A. Index
+1. Index
-B. Key
+2. Key
-C. Object
+3. Object
-D. Property
+4. Property

 ----